 Work performed by MUD is in accordance with applicable regulations and responsible business practices.
-A Business Plan has been developed to guide the Department in daily operations and service.
+MUD's Business Plan guides the Department in daily operations and service.
 And each month, a Monthly Operations and Maintenance Report (MOMR) is prepared that details department operations.

 Learn more about water, wastewater, and stormwater utility services (including information for residents and businesses, permit requirements and regulations, fee calculators, industrial pretreatment, and the Fats, Oils, and Grease (FOG) Program) under Utility Services.

 The Regional Wastewater Control Facility is a 24/7 operation that treats residential, commercial, industrial, and institutional wastewater throughout the City and parts of the surrounding County.
 Tours of the Regional Wastewater Control Facility are available along with bird-watching in our wetlands.
 Read more at the Regional Wastewater Control Facility-Plant Tours and Birdwatching.